How UT and Rice conspired to help UH join the SWC

 “This is a fine day for the city and the two universities,” Bill Peterson said.
 At the press conference, the schools announced that the Cougars and Owls would play a tennis match in just two days and the golf teams would play a dual match the next Monday – speeding up the first-ever contest between the schools by nearly a year.
 UH baseball had also agreed to a four-game, home-and-home series with the Owls for the 1972 season.

 Rice’s stance regarding UH went from not even acknowledging the school to begrudgingly working on their behalf to becoming a full-fledged advocate and partner – all in the span of six months.
-After a quarter-century of stonewalling UH in every way, it was UT’s Darrell Royal that guided Rice towards building a working arrangement with their neighbor.
+After a quarter-century of stonewalling UH in every way, it was UT’s Darrell Royal who guided Rice toward building a working arrangement with their neighbor.

 Less than 3 months after the football announcement, UH would be admitted to the SWC.
-And four months after that, UH would beat Rice in their first meeting.
+Four months after that, UH would beat Rice in their first meeting.
 It was headline news all over the state:

 Bryan Eagle